-Python is a general-purpose programming language, meaning it can be used for many different things.
-Python is used for web development, AI, machine learning, operating systems, mobile application development, and some video games.
+What is Python used for?
+Python is a general-purpose programming language, so it can be used for many things.
+Python is used for web development, AI, machine learning, operating systems, mobile application development, and video games.

 A successor to the ABC programming language, Python is a high level, dynamically typed language developed by Guido Van Rossum in the early 1980s.
 In the intervening years, Python has become a favorite of the tech industry, and it has been used in a wide variety of domains.

-The language developed into its modern form in the early 2000s with the introduction of Python 2.0, but its basic operational principles remain the same.
-Python code is built around the ‘object-oriented’ paradigm, which makes it ideal for writing both large-scale projects and smaller programs.
+The language developed into its modern form in the early 2000s with the introduction of Python 2.0.
+But its basic operational principles remain the same.
+Python code uses the ‘object-oriented’ paradigm, which makes it ideal for writing both large-scale projects and smaller programs.

-Python is relatively easy to learn and follows an organized structure which, combined with its versatility and simple syntax, makes it a fantastic programing language for all sorts of projects.
-If these design features weren’t enough, the fact that it takes its name from Monty Python’s Flying Circus should further indicate that Python development is meant to be as pain-free and enjoyable as possible.
+Python is a relatively easy programming language to learn and follows an organized structure.
+This, combined with its versatility and simple syntax, makes it a fantastic programming language for all sorts of projects.

-In this article, we’ll go over the most popular uses for Python, and discuss why it is a jewel of open source and an all-around great language to learn.
+In this article, we’ll go over the most popular uses for Python and discuss why it is a perfect language for anyone to learn.

-Giant websites and platforms such as YouTube and Google rely heavily on Python for critical infrastructure, which has further enhanced its reputation as a solid component in the web developer’s toolkit.
+Giant websites and platforms like YouTube and Google rely heavily on Python for critical infrastructure.
+This has further enhanced its reputation as a solid component in the web developer’s toolkit.

 Yes, you can learn to build a quality graphical user interface (GUI) calculator in Python with this tutorial.
-In fact, this is an excellent introduction to GUI programming and a solid starter project for beginning Pythonistas.
+In fact, this is an excellent introduction to GUI programming and a solid starter Python project for beginners.
 Just be aware that it’ll help to have some previous coding experience before you attempt it.

 And speaking of operating systems, Python is compatible with virtually all of them!
 This means you can build native applications for both Windows and Mac computers with it.
 From a software development perspective, this is a dream come true.

-Popular applications such as Dropbox and BitTorrent are mostly written in Python, so it’s a proven language for this category of software development.
-This is what has drawn so much talent to python programming–the fact that something as large as Dropbox can be built almost entirely with one language means that a lot of frustration is removed from the development process.
+Popular applications such as Dropbox and BitTorrent are mostly written in Python, so it’s a proven language for this category of software engineering.
+This is what has drawn so much talent to Python programming.
+You can build something as large and complex as Dropbox with a single language.
+That means a lot of frustration is removed from the development process.

-‘AI’ is something of a buzzword these days, but the truth is that it all comes down to algorithms, code, and logic.
-Given the scope and power of Python, it should come as no surprise that some truly world-class tools exist for generating intelligent behavior in Python.
+Artificial intelligence and machine learning have become buzzwords these days, but the truth is that it all comes down to algorithms, code, and logic.
+Given the scope and power of Python, it’s no surprise that some truly world-class tools exist for generating intelligent behavior in Python.

-Whether you’re doing relatively straightforward data analysis or full-on data science, you’d be hard pressed to find a better suite of tools than those provided by Python.
+Whether you’re doing straightforward data analysis or full-on data science, you’d be hard-pressed to find a better suite of tools than those in Python.

 The Pandas library is a quantum-leap improvement over the dusty Excel spreadsheets in which financial analysis was done for so long.
 If Pandas isn’t fast enough for you, most of the basic vector operations can be one with NumPy.
 Numpy also offers the ability to do linear algebra, scientific computing, and a host of other highly technical things.
 It is, therefore, a great tool to learn how to use well.